OCA/account-financial-tools/account_move_group_restriction/readme/DESCRIPTION.md

 Note: The groups set on accounts are intended to be additional to the standard account.group_account_user, so users still keep basic accounting access.
-For this reason, the module also provides a default group, Accounting / View Restricted Accounts, which implies account.group_account_user.
+For this reason, the module also provides a default group, View Restricted Accounts, which implies account.group_account_user.